emylz/music_log_reader/README.md

 ```bash
 python3 top_song_by_country.py YYYYMMDD
 ```
 With the date as input, the script will find in data the associated dictionary and compute the last file country_top50_YYYYMMDD.txt with information by country.
-A new directory countries will be created with the file.
+A new directory named "countries" will be created with the file.

 This is the same for top_song_by_user.py:
 ```bash
 python3 top_song_by_user.py YYYYMMDD
 ```
 With the date as input, the script will find in data the associated dictionaries and compute the last file user_top50_YYYYMMDD.txt with information by country.
-A new directory users will be created with the file.
+A new directory named "users" will be created with the file.

 Now the project looks like :